Introduction and Overview

 What is Instagram?

-Why do we use Instagram on our website?
+Why Do We Use Instagram on our Website?

-What data is stored by Instagram?
+What Data is Stored by Instagram?

-The collected data is transmitted to Facebook via small text files (cookies), which are usually set in your browser.
-Depending on the Instagram functions used and whether you have an Instagram account yourself, different amounts of data are stored.
+The collected data is transmitted to Facebook via small text files (cookies) that are usually set in your browser.
+Depending on the Instagram features used and whether you have an Instagram account yourself, different amounts of data are stored.

 These cookies were used in our test: